lcsrodriguez/SuperTODO/README.md

 ### Getting started

+1. Import the package.
+It can be either:
+    - imported from CTAN
+    - downloaded from the current release and put in the same-level directory as the main file from your project

-1. Import the package at the top of the compiled document:
+In both cases, you can finally use the package with the following *at the top of the compiled document*:
 ```latex
 \usepackage{supertodo}
 ```